-“Neputa” has been designated as a significant and intangible folk cultural asset in 1980.
-At present, gorgeous and splendid “Oogi (fan) Neputa” along with “Kumi (group) Neputa” with orchestra of Neputa such as flavorful flute and Taiko (Japanese drums) are operated by the citizens of Hirosaki.
+“Neputa” has been designated as a significant and intangible folk cultural asset in January 1980.
+At present, gorgeous and splendid “Oogi (fan) Neputa” along with “Kumi (group) Neputa” with an orchestra of Neputa such as flavorful flute and Taiko (Japanese drums) are operated by the citizens of Hirosaki.

 Hawaii Kokuseiryu ShiginkaiTraditional Performance